 Are you preoccupied with doing the right thing?

 God is looking for relationship, but a religious person is more concerned with following the rules.
-Their motto could be, “Just tell me what I must do and I will do it.”
-Whether you define the “right thing” as the 10 commandments, the words of Jesus, your church traditions, or whatever, to live by a code of conduct is infinitely inferior to the life Christ wants to live through us.
+Their motto is, “Just tell me what I must do and I will do it.”
+Whether you define the “right thing” as the Ten Commandments, the words of Jesus, or your church traditions, to live by a code of conduct is infinitely inferior to the living in union with Christ.
 It is eating from the wrong tree.

 Do you act as if God is keeping score?

 A performance mentality is central to all the religions of the world: Do good, get good.
 Do bad, get bad.
 The problem with this is your best is not good enough.
-If God was keeping score, all of us would fall short.
-Thus it is natural for a religious person to suffer from performance anxiety.
-God doesn’t grade on the curve and He’s not obligated to pass a certain percentage of the class.
-In fact, He expects perfection and nothing less.
+If God was keeping score, we would all fall short.
+God doesn’t grade on the curve and he’s not obligated to pass a certain percentage of the class.
+In fact, he expects perfection and nothing less.
 So either you must deliver a perfect performance or you must put your faith in a perfect representative.
 Jesus is our perfect High Priest (Heb 7:28).
-Trust Him!
+Trust him!

 Contrary to what religion will tell you, we are not justified by what we do but by grace alone (Rms 3:24).
 His grace and our works do not mix.
-Indeed, they nullify each other out (Rms 11:6).
+Indeed, they nullify each other.
 Grace is God’s part; faith is our part (Eph 2:8).
 Faith is saying, “thank you Jesus!”
 Faith doesn’t just get you started; it’s faith from first to last (Rms 1:17).

 Are you motivated by your Christian duty?

 Religion cries, “Jesus died for you.
-What will you do for Him?”
+What will you do for him?”
 I would do anything for Jesus, but if my motivation is a perceived debt, then I’ve missed grace.
-God didn’t send His Son to fetch an army of servants.
-Jesus came out of love.
 A religious person is motivated by their love for Christ, but we are to be motivated by Christ’s love for us.
 As Paul said, “Christ’s love compels us” (2 Co 4:14).
-God is not looking for us to impress Him with our love; He wants to impress us with His.
+God is not looking for us to impress him with our love; he wants to impress us with his.

 Do you fear God’s anger?